KiwiSaver: Criticisms

 KiwiSaver has been critiqued as being a part of a strategy to reduce New Zealand Universal Superannuation provision and expand New Zealanders' reliance on private financial institutions to fund retirement income, and can be seen as part of the wider global strategy of pension privatisation originally promoted by the World Bank and others.
 Winston Peters has critiqued KiwiSaver as a 'billion dollar rort' by the finance industry and proposed alternatively that private KiwiSaver funds should be invested in a government run "KiwiFund" which would invest mainly in New Zealand assets and infrastructure.
+KiwiSaver has also been criticised for frequent changes by successive governments, including the removal of a number of incentives originally designed to encourage KiwiSaver enrolment.
+KiwiSaver has been labelled a "poor cousin" by international standards, including comparable government supported schemes in the UK, US, Australia, and Singapore.
+In most cases the tax advantages in other countries are substantial, and earlier withdrawal options are possible in most cases.

 Russel Norman of the Green Party has earlier proposed directing KiwiSaver funds into the New Zealand Superannuation Fund (also known as the "Cullen Fund") to reduce high fees paid to financial industry.

-Enrollment
+Enrolment

 It was announced on 30 August 2007 that nearly 130,000 New Zealanders had signed up for the scheme.